LitCastVlog/Plex-GLSL-Shaders/README.md

 ```
 replace the shaders with the ones you wish to use

-optionally, use a semicolon (;) to use multiple filters at once:
+optionally, use a semicolon (;) to load multiple filters at once:
 ```
 #enable shader(s) on startup (Filmgrain + SSimSuperRes-mitchell)
 glsl-shaders="~~/shaders/filmgrain-lighter.glsl;~~/shaders/SSimSuperRes-mitchell.glsl"